For the most up-to-date information on ELC's special education work, please visit our News page.

 SPAN v.
 Hendricks

-ELC is representing SPAN in challenging the State's failure to complete an independent study of the census-based funding methodology for special education by June 2010, as required by the School Funding Reform Act.
+ELC represented SPAN in challenging the State's failure to complete an independent study of the census-based funding methodology for special education by June 2010, as required by the School Funding Reform Act.
+While the litigation was pending, the State released its independent study of the special education census funding method in the State school aid formula.
 (Superior Court of New Jersey, Appellate Division, Docket No. A-000852-10)